nataliegnelson/P4/content/project/project5.md

 date = "2018-01-01"

 # Project title.
-title = "Comparative analysis of U.S. and Chiinese swine and poultry production systems"
+title = "Comparative analysis of U.S. and Chinese swine and poultry production systems"

 # Project summary to display on homepage.
 summary = ""